 Capital assets, which include land, facilities and improvement, machinery and equipment, and intracturdure assets, are reported in the applicable governmential or business-type activity columns in the government-wide financial statements.
 Capital assets are defined as assets with an initial individual cost of more than \$5,000 and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at estimated fair market value at the date of donation.
-Capital outspital outspital assets are stratements to the extent the City's capitalization threshold is met.
+Donated capital assets are recorded at estimated fire value at the date of donation.
+Capital outsids is recorded as expenditures or the General Fund and other governmental funds and as assets in the government-wide financial statements to the extent the City's capitalization threshold is met.
 Interest incurred during the construction